uruloki85/documentacion/MongoDB.md

     {multi: false}
 )
 ```
-In this example we only have one element in analysis array, but if there were more and we want to change all of them we can use <code>$</code> instead of <code>0</code> and set <code>multi</code> to true.
+Use <code>{multi: true}</code> if there are several documents that matches the query (otherwise it will be updated only the first one found).
+Use <code>$</code> if you don't know the position in the array of the element you want to change (the position depends on the query).
-- Final result:
+** Final result:
 ```json
 "xmlRootElement" : {
 	"analysis" : [